lukaflpvc/website/docs/index.md

 * I am a strong advocate for lifelong learning.

 ## Now
-* I am working at MinterEllison Consulting, building AI agents to save time in researching.
+* I am working at MinterEllison Consulting, building AI agents to save time spent on research.
 * I am learning how to build APIs for niche use cases.
 Watch this space...